jengaclub/meduim_java_project/README.md

 the number
 the required base of the given number
 -> also catches illegal base enteries(outside range bases and alphabets as base)

+4.Matrixprocesor.java
+->does basic matrix operation adding 2 matrices, multiplying them, finding the determinant of a matrix, inverse of a matrix, and transposing a matrix and multiplying a matrix with a constant